 The big problem here is that antidepressants have a lot of adverse effects.
 Changes in weight, sleep, emotions, are just a few reasons why patients tend to quit their therapies.

 Is this the reason why people that suffer from depression tend to use cannabis more?
 What happens if we combine antidepressants and cannabis?

 Research and users’ experiences on mixing weed with antidepressants

-When it comes to mixing marijuana and antidepressants, we can conclude more from the testimonies of patients and doctors than we can from the existing academic research and clinical trials.
+When it comes to mixing marijuana and antidepressants, we can conclude more from the testimonies of patients and doctors that we can from the existing academic research and clinical trials.
 Sadly, academic and clinical databases have just a few reports on the topic.

 Researchers from the Division of Child and Adolescent Psychiatry at the University of Connecticut Health Center made a review of published reports on cannabis and antidepressants interaction.
 As they pointed out, there have been only a few cases reported on adverse effects as a result of mixing cannabis and antidepressant drugs.
 (2)